Resources

 • Visitability.org – Basic Access to Homes

-• American Bar Association Commission on Disability Rights – The Commission works to promote the ABA’s commitment to justice and the rule of law for people with mental, physical, and sensory disabilities, and to promote their full and equal participation in the legal profession.
+• American Bar Association Commission on Disability Rights works to promote the ABA’s commitment to justice and the rule of law for people with mental, physical, and sensory disabilities, and to promote their full and equal participation in the legal profession.

-• American Bar Association Commission on Law and Aging – The mission of the Commission on Law and Aging is to educate and advocate to protect the rights and dignity of adults as they age.
+• American Bar Association Commission on Law and Aging‘s mission is to educate and advocate to protect the rights and dignity of adults as they age.
 The vision of the ABA Commission on Law and aging is a society where the rights of every adult as they age are acknowledged, respected, and protected.
 Their research has resulted in several resources for professionals and consumer

 • AARP Foundation Litigation – AARP Foundation conducts legal advocacy through its litigating arm, AARP Foundation Litigation, which advocates for systemic change in federal and state courts nationwide to advance the legal rights and interests of people 50 and older, particularly vulnerable individuals and those living with low income.
 Specifically, they file and support lawsuits that will have a significant impact on senior poverty by: